julioterra/Switches/README.markdown

 The Switch library for Arduino provides classes for reading the state of switches, buttons, analog switches, and rotary encoders.
 This library is structured as a set of individual libraries, therefore you should only import the class for the specific type of switch that you are using for your project.

-This library is enables you to handle input from different types of physical inputs using a consistent code/design pattern.
-As an added bonus, the digital switch classes featured debouncing capabilities while the analog switch classes feature smoothing capabilities (the latter could probably be improved).
+This library enables you to handle input from different types of physical inputs using a consistent code/design pattern.
+As an added bonus, the digital switch classes feature debouncing capabilities, and the analog switch classes feature smoothing capabilities.

 **[Install the Library and Try it Out](#installing-the-switch-library)**

-###Switch Library Classes
+###Library Classes
 Here are links to the documentation for all of the main switch library classes.
 Jump to these sections if you want to get started trying out the Switches library:
 * [Abstract Switch Class](#abstract-switch-class)
 * [Switch Class](#switch-class)